abhishekdiphu/filter_pipeline/README.md

 - Install pytorch version , with cuda 11.8 (pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118)
 - python -m spacy download en_core_web_sm

+- Please also see the requirement.txt

+# Instruction to run the code

+- clone the repo : git clone https://github.com/abhishekdiphu/filter_pipeline.git

+- go to the folder in the terminal by: cd filter_pipeline

+- create a anaconda environment : conda create -n scinext python=3.9

+- activate the anaconda environment: conda activate scinext

+- install all the necessary librabies: pip install -r requirements.txt

+- to run the whole pipeline (Task1 + Task2 + Task3 ) , please execute the script main.py using:  "python main.py"

 # Dataset:

-## The dataset can be accessed at Virology AI Papers Repository.
-It includes a header row and
-## multiple data rows generated from keyword-based searches.
-The list of keywords used for the searches is
+### The dataset can be accessed at Virology AI Papers Repository.
+It includes a header row and multiple data rows generated from keyword-based searches.
+The list of keywords used for the searches is available here.
-## available here.

 # Tasks